MicrosoftDocs/azure-devops-docs/docs/project/configure-or-add-a-project-portal.md

 <a name="simple"></a>

 ##  Configure a Web site for your portal

-Configure this option when you aren't using SharePoint Products or when your team project is hosted on Azure DevOps Services.
+Configure this option when you aren't using SharePoint Products.

 1. If you aren't a member of the Team Project Administrators group, [get added now](/azure/devops/organizations/security/set-project-collection-level-permissions).